thomasheckmann/zxinfo-file-browser/README.md

 * Integrates with ZXDB using ZXInfo API
 * Browse by file formats (sna, z80, tap)
 * Quick access to folders

+# Development
+See [Development.md](Development.md) for details about how to build Picturama.